YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/Case/README.md

 ![](HandPlateOrientation.JPG)

 ## 1. Pre-assemble the Components
+Be patient in removing the print supports.
-Hot-glue Cherry Switches onto the plates
+Hot-glue Cherry Switches onto the plates:
 ![](Hot-glueSwitches.JPG)